 Marcus LoVett Jr (Mac Irvin) – The speedy 5’11 point guard is quick as lightening and can play with the big boys.
 LoVett’s game is far ahead for his age.
 The young man can break his opponent down with no problem and finish at the lane.
 He also can shoot the ball well.
 LoVett is a big time prospect.

 Isiah Brown (Hoopaholics) – Brown is a 5’10 guard who resembles former UW Husky Isaiah Thomas.
 Brown is a point guard who can score and get his team involved.
 Brown started a couple games for his team over the weekend.
 Brown will be one to watch out for in the future.
 The kid has a bright future.

-Tags: Aaaron Gordon Ahmaad Rorie Daeshon Hall Dante Exum David Crisp Dezmyn Trent Donaven Dorsey Feature Featured Isiah Brown Jabari Bird Jahil Okafor Jordan Mathews Justin Jackson Kameron Chatman Kyle Davis Marcus Lovett Jr Marquise Davis Marucs Lee Popular Stanley Johnson Torren Jones Tre'Shaun Lexing Tucker Haymond
+Tags: Aaaron Gordon Ahmaad Rorie Daeshon Hall Dante Exum David Crisp Dezmyn Trent Donaven Dorsey Feature Isiah Brown Jabari Bird Jahil Okafor Jordan Mathews Justin Jackson Kameron Chatman Kyle Davis Marcus Lovett Jr Marquise Davis Marucs Lee Stanley Johnson Torren Jones Tre'Shaun Lexing Tucker Haymond